Chromecast has become shorthand for casting from your smartphone to your TV screen since it is one of your best and easiest options.

-But does it work on Roku TV? – Sadly, no.
+But Does Roku Have Chromecast? – Sadly, no.

 But this does not mean that you can’t cast from your smartphone to your Roku TV — you just need to use different technology.